-The Science-Policy Panel to Contribute Further to the Sound Management of Chemicals and Waste and to Prevent Pollution Webinar Series aim to facilitate further engagement and discussion among the stakeholders in International Geneva and beyond on the road to the second session of the Ad hoc Open-Ended Working Group to be held in December 2023.
-This webinar series is co-organized by the Secretariat of the OEWG and the Geneva Environment Network.
+The Science-Policy Panel to Contribute Further to the Sound Management of Chemicals and Waste and to Prevent Pollution Series aim to facilitate further engagement and discussion among the stakeholders in International Geneva and beyond on the road to the second session of the Ad hoc Open-Ended Working Group to be held in December 2023.
+This series is co-organized by the Secretariat of the OEWG and the Geneva Environment Network.

 Developing a Science-Policy Panel On Chemicals, Waste and Pollution Prevention

 Chemicals and waste pollution is a global threat that warrants global action.
 As indicated in the Global Chemicals Outlook II (GCO-II), published by the United Nations Environment Programme (UNEP) in 2019, the size of the global chemical industry exceeded 5 trillion USD in 2017, and is projected to double by 2030.
 Consumption and production are rapidly increasing in emerging economies.
 Global supply chains, and the trade of chemicals and products, are becoming increasingly complex.
 Similar trends are true for waste generation.

 Moreover, scientific studies have been and are being conducted to understand the impacts of the increasing production, diversification and management of chemicals and waste.
 However, international policy-makers do not have yet a global mechanism to stay informed regarding the up-to-date scientific evidence, limiting their ability to identify and address these threats in a timely manner.